Ceasar/Encyclopedia/src/adler_1966.rst

     Some, but not all, reading is learning (e.g. amusement).
 Some, but not all, learning is reading (e.g. skills or discovery).

-1. The varieties and `degrees of reading`_ ability.
+    1. The varieties and degrees of reading ability.

     2. The major distinctions between `reading for amusement`_ and `reading for instruction`_.

-3. The distinction, in `reading for instruction`_, between `information`_ and `understanding`_.
+    3. The distinction, in `reading for instruction`_, between `reading for information`_ and `reading for understanding`_.

     4. The relation of this last distinction to one between `active reading`_ and `passive reading`_.

     5. Defines the sort of reading to be discussed as the reception of communications conveying knowledge.

     6. Relates reading to learning_, by distinguishing between learning by discovery_ and learning by instruction_.

     7. The relation of books and teachers, distinguishing them as dead and alive, and shows that reading is learning from dead teachers.

-8. Distinguishes between primary and secondary teachers, living or dead, and defines the great books as `original communications`_, and hence primary teachers.
+    8. Distinguishes between `primary teachers`_ and `secondary teachers`_,
+       living or dead, and defines the `great books`_ as `original communications`_, and hence `primary teachers`_.

 Degrees of reading
 ================================================================================

+As an active_ skill, reading there are various degrees of reading ability.

 Here we distinguish what it means to read "better" or "worse": [7]_